 What Studies Tell Us About Executive Communications

-In its State of the Global Workplace 2023 Report: The Voice of the World’s Employees, Gallup puts the cost for low engagement globally at U.S. $ 8.8 trillion.
+In its State of the Global Workplace 2024 Report: The Voice of the World’s Employees, Gallup puts the cost for low engagement globally at U.S. $8.9 trillion — $100 billion up from 2023 when it was $8.8 trillion.

 Gallup